WisdomSky/PalSentry/README.md

 ```

 Then recreate your container using the same `/data` volume.
 If you overrode `PALSENTRY_SESSION_SECRET`, reuse the same value to keep existing sessions valid.

-### Desktop app

-Windows and Linux builds check GitHub Releases shortly after launch and download a new version in the
-background.
-When one is ready, choose **Restart to update** from the tray or the application menu; you
-can also check by hand with **Check for updates…**. macOS builds are unsigned and therefore do not
-check for updates — download the new version from GitHub Releases and replace the app.